Uniform waist inequalities in codimension two for manifolds with Kazhdan fundamental group: Introduction

 Interesting examples of such manifolds are compact locally symmetric spaces of higher rank but, of course, every finitely presented Kazhdan group is the fundamental group of a closed smooth (in general, non-aspherical) manifold.
 If the group is infinite and residually finite then this manifold admits countably many finite covers.
 Finitely presented, residually finite Kazhdan groups are in abundance, the groups $\text{SL}_n(\mathbb{Z})$ for $n\geq 3$ being prominent examples.

-In the forthcoming work~\cite{fraczyk+lowe}, Fraczyk-Lowe prove that the entire family of finite volume octonionic hyperbolic spaces (whose fundamental groups always have the Kazhdan property) satisfies a uniform waist inequality in codimension~$2$.
+In~\cite{fraczyk+lowe}, Fraczyk-Lowe prove that the entire family of finite volume octonionic hyperbolic spaces (whose fundamental groups always have the Kazhdan property) satisfies a uniform waist inequality in codimension~$2$.
 While their methods are differential-geometric, we use methods from functional analysis and algebraic topology.
 Our proof has four main steps:

 \begin{enumerate} \item Use the Kazhdan property for proving $\mathbb{R}$-coboundary expansion. \item Upgrade $\mathbb{R}$-coboundary expansion to $\mathbb{Z}$-coboundary expansion. \item Derive isoperimetric inequalities from $\mathbb{Z}$-coboundary expansion. \item Derive waist inequalities from isoperimetric inequalities. \end{enumerate}